Person1080p/gameframework2dclone/README.md

 # Code Reuse
 Most important pieces are handled in the battle.c/h file that handles most of the turn based combat.
 If you want to reused feel free to modify the files
-The `./config` folder is where most gameyup
+The `./config` folder is where most game functions are

 # Midterm Deliverables